chenbuhuan/chenbuhuan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home Page"
+title: "Statistic Buhuan"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-Friends from afar!
+Greetings!
+Dear friends from afar!
 I'm Chen Buhuan.
-As for my original name, let's keep that mysterious for now!
-This is my personal homepage.
-Since September 2025, I will be pursuing a Ph.D. in Statistics at Beijing Normal University.
+As for my given name, I'd like to maintain an air of mystery for now.
+Welcome to my personal website.
+Come September 2025, I will commence my pursuit of a Ph.D. in Statistics at Beijing Normal University.

-Building this personal homepage has been a long-cherished wish of mine.
-Previously, due to a lack of content accumulation and sufficient time, the plan had been put on hold.
-In the future, I will take good care of this space.
-On the one hand, I want to use it to record the bits and pieces of my scientific research life.
-On the other hand, I also hope to open-source and share the theoretical knowledge and technical methods I have learned.
-This is not only convenient for me to look up at any time but also can benefit more people.After all, recording what I have learned is also a good way to consolidate my knowledge.
+Creating this personal website has been a long-anticipated aspiration of mine.
+In the past, due to insufficient content reserves and time constraints, the plan remained in abeyance.
+Going forward, I am committed to meticulously curating this digital space.
+On one hand, it will serve as a chronicle of my academic journey, capturing the nuances of my research endeavors.
+On the other hand, I aim to make the theoretical knowledge and technical methodologies I acquire publicly accessible.
+This practice not only facilitates my own review but also extends the benefits to a broader audience.
+After all, documenting learned material is an effective means of reinforcing comprehension and retention.

- If you are interested in my research, you are welcome to contact me via Email.
-I am really looking forward to communicating and discussing with you!
-However, if you just want to pick a fight, please go elsewhere.
-I'm not good at arguing, and I always feel extremely exhausted after every argument.

-In addition to focusing on academic research, my life is also quite colorful.
-I am keen on playing Texas Hold'em poker, mahjong, and guandan in my daily life.
-I am also never stingy in appreciating beautiful things, such as beautiful scenery and elegant ladies.
-Among all my hobbies, the one that gives me the most pleasure is making friends.
-During my time on campus, I especially like chatting with a group of professors over 50 years old who have rich experiences.
-They are like walking encyclopedias.
-Chatting with them about the philosophy of life and discussing future prospects, every clash of ideas can bring me new inspiration.
-Don't even think about playing any small tricks of fraud on me!
-I'm very smart!
-When I encounter something I'm not sure about, I like to seek advice from these old professors who are like my "think tank".
-With the support of their experience, ordinary little tricks can't deceive me.

-There are still many things left unsaid and stories yet to be shared.
-Let's save them and chat about them slowly on my blog!
-Haha!
+Should you find my research intriguing, I warmly invite you to reach out via email.
+I eagerly anticipate engaging in intellectual exchanges with you.
+However, if your intention is merely to engage in unproductive debates, I must kindly ask you to refrain.
+I am not adept at confrontational discussions, and such exchanges invariably leave me feeling drained.

+Beyond my academic pursuits, my life is replete with diverse interests.
+I have a penchant for recreational activities such as Texas Hold'em poker, mahjong, and guandan.
+I also take great delight in appreciating the beauty of nature and the elegance of individuals.
+Among all my pastimes, my greatest passion lies in forging new friendships.
+During my time at university, I particularly relish conversations with professors aged 50 and above.
+Their wealth of experience makes them living repositories of knowledge.
+Engaging in discussions about life's philosophy and envisioning future possibilities with them invariably sparks novel insights, as each intellectual discourse serves as a wellspring of inspiration.

+Rest assured, any attempts at deception will prove futile.
+I'm quite perceptive when it comes to such matters.
+Whenever faced with uncertainties, I turn to these seasoned professors for counsel.
+With their guidance and accumulated wisdom, I'm well-equipped to see through common scams and tricks.
+There are countless untold stories and unshared anecdotes that await exploration.

+I look forward to delving into them with you through my blog.
+Let the conversations begin!